Free Screening of “Human Footprint: The Honey Trap”

 211 S Allen St, State College, PA 16801

-Everyone knows the honey bee, but it’s just one species – there are 20,000 others!
-Humans have depended on bees – both wild and managed – for millennia.
-But as bee populations collapse around the world, can we save them before it’s too late?
-This screening will explore the amazing species of the honey bees!
+Everyone knows the honey bee, but it’s just one species… there are 20,000 others!
+People have relied on bees – both wild and managed species – for millennia.
+But as bee populations dwindle around the world, can we save them before it’s too late?
+This screening event will celebrate the amazing diversity and vital roles of bees.

-Enjoy this family friendly screening followed by a panel discussion with Neil Losin the co-creator, co-director and lead writer of Human Footprint and Margarita López-Uribe, Associate Professor of Entomology at Penn State.
+Be among the first to see the latest Human Footprint episode before its broadcast premiere!
+Then, enjoy a panel discussion with Dr. Neil Losin, co-creator, co-director and lead writer of Human Footprint, and Dr. Margarita López-Uribe, Associate Professor of Entomology at Penn State.

 About the Program